thekernelkiller/document-retrieval-system-for-RAG-applications/README.md

-# Trademarkia Document Retrieval System Assignment
+# Document Retrieval System for LLM-RAG Applications Using MongoDB, Redis, Flask and ChromaDB.

-This is a Retrieval Augmented Generation (RAG)-like document retrieval system for LLM applications.
-I have accomplished all the give tasks and also implemented re-ranking using BM25 algorithm (bonus) for better search indexing.
+This is a Retrieval Augmented Generation (RAG)-like document retrieval system for LLM applications using MongoDB, Redis, Flask, ChromaDB, Sentence Transformers, and other python packages.
+Minimal LangChain usage (only `langchain_groq` API inference).

 > 1. All packages used are specified in the `requirements.txt` file.
 > 2. Detailed logs (roff), regarding project activity, can be accessed in `logs/` directory.